Donate Today

 Soluk's partnership with TNC in Wisconsin is just one example of how TNC both facilitates scientific study and uses the findings to inform its work.

-“The Hine's emerald plays a big part in our work here in Door County,” Grimm says.
-“Because it depends on clean groundwater to survive, we’re protecting the groundwater flowing towards the wetlands it utilizes.
+“The Hine's emerald plays a big part in our work here in Door County,” says Mike Grimm, conservation ecologist with TNC Wisconsin.
+“Because it depends on clean groundwater to survive, we’re protecting the groundwater flowing toward the wetlands it utilizes.
 We also consider the presence of this endangered species whenever we plan management work in the wetlands where it lives.”

 TNC owns a little over 4,700 acres in Door County, split between four different preserves, all of which are home to Hine's emeralds.
 Door County hosts, in fact, the greatest abundance of this endangered dragonfly in the world.